Hecke modules and supersingular representations of U(2,1): Diagrams and Coefficient Systems

-The tree $X$ has a natural (combinatorial) $G$-invariant distance function, and we denote by $X_0^e$ (resp. $X_0^o$) the set of vertices at an even (resp. odd) distance from $\sigma_0$.
-The group $N$ acts on $A$, and under this action the points of $A\cap X_0^e$ (resp. $A\cap X_0^o$) are all conjugate.
-Given any vertex $\sigma$ in $X_0^e$ (resp. $X_0^o$) and an apartment $A'$ containing $\sigma$ and $\sigma_0$, there exists an element $g\in G$ fixing $\sigma_0$ such that $g.A' = A$ (cf. Section 2.2.1 in \cite{Ti79}).
-This implies that all vertices in $X_0^e$ (resp. $X_0^o$) are conjugate.
-Since the action of $G$ preserves valency, we conclude that $X_0^e$ and $X_0^o$ constitute two disjoint orbits for the action of $G$ on $X_0$.
+We let $X_i, i \in \{0,1\},$ denote the set of all $i$-dimensional simplices of $X$.
+The tree $X$ has a natural $G$-invariant distance function, and we denote by $X_0^e$ (resp. $X_0^o$) the set of vertices at an even (resp. odd) distance from $\sigma_0$.
+One easily shows that $X_0^e$ and $X_0^o$ constitute two disjoint orbits for the action of $G$ on $X_0$, while $G$ acts transitively on $X_1$.

 Coefficient systems over $\mathbb{C}$ were first introduced in \cite{SS97} by Schneider and Stuhler, and used in the mod-$p$ setting by Pa\v{s}k\={u}nas in \cite{Pas04}.
-We recall the definition.
+We refer to \emph{loc. cit.} for the definitions of coefficient systems, their homology, and elementary properties (note that the results we require from \emph{loc. cit.}, Sections 5.1--5.3, hold in a more general context, and in particular for the group $G$).